 Be careful.
 The 0% interest rate on your transferred balance also rarely applies to new purchases.
 The major credit card companies are in business to make money, and interest charges are their primary source of revenue.
 By charging a higher interest rate on new purchases, credit card companies can offset the interest they’re missing over the course of promotional introductory period.
 So, before you start racking up charges above and beyond the balance you transfer, take time to know exactly how much interest you’ll be paying.

-First Financial’s Visa Credit Cards offer benefits that include higher credit lines, lower APRs, no annual fees, no balance transfer fees, a 10-day grace period, rewards (cash back or on travel & retailer gift cards), an EMV security chip, and more!*
+First Financial’s Visa Credit Cards offer benefits that include higher credit lines, lower APRs, no annual fees, a 10-day grace period, rewards (cash back or on travel & retailer gift cards), an EMV security chip, and more!*

 Click here to learn about our credit card options and apply online today.